 - The blood thinner, warfarin, can be affected by certain supplements and herbs.

 - Vegetables that are high in Vitamin K (including broccoli, Brussels sprouts, kale, parsley, and spinach) and eaten in high quantities can change medication levels in the body.
 Here is a personal story – a patient of mine just told me about the passing of her father.
-He had been taking warfarin, and her sister – unaware of the potential for drug interaction and trying to keep him healthy – put him on a diet high in kale and spinach.
+He had been taking warfarin, and her sister – unaware of the potential for drug interaction and trying to keep him in good health – put him on a diet high in kale and spinach.
 He died of a stroke, brought on partly by the “healthy” vegetables which decreased the effectiveness of his warfarin blood thinner, leading to a blood clot and stroke.

 - MAOI medications (antidepressant medicines) can cause a hypertensive crisis if taken with matured cheese, ripped bananas, red vine, yogurt, shrimp paste and salami.